-The reverse onus can be an advantage to cyclists but ultimately the facts of how the crash happened matter most.
+The reverse onus is helpful for injured cyclists, but ultimately the facts of how the crash happened matter most.
 Even with the reverse onus, a cyclist’s responsibility for the crash and payment of their damages may be impacted by their role in how the crash occurred.

 Being partially at fault does not eliminate your right to claim against the driver, it only reduces the percentage of your potential damages award.